“Bishop” of Sea Bright

 My physician-father had his share of “famous patients.”
 Including one reputed New Jersey mobster boss, who when asked by dad what would happen if he owed him a lot of money and couldn’t repay, replied, “Well doc, we wouldn’t hurt you, but we know where you family is.”

-Another person my father treated was longtime Sea Bright resident, Jim Bishop.
-A famous writer-author, he was a patient for about 15 years in the 1950s and 1960s.
+Another person my father treated was the famous Sea Bright resident, Jim Bishop.
+The celebrated writer-author was dad’s patient for about 15 years in the 1950s and 1960s.
 For a deeper dive on the man, his 1981 memoir A Bishop’s Confession, is an utterly fascinating read.
 The guy had a magic touch with words.

-The son of an Irish cop, Bishop would dine with and write about three American Presidents and call John Wayne, Jimmy Cagney, Jackie Gleason, and Jimmy Hoffa good friends.
-Actor Bert Lahr was a frequent visitor to Bishop’s borough home at 766 Ocean Avenue (a condo development since 1981).
+The son of an Irish cop, Bishop would go on to dine with and write about three American Presidents and call John Wayne, Jimmy Cagney, Jackie Gleason, and Jimmy Hoffa his good friends.
+Actor Bert Lahr was a frequent visitor to Bishop’s borough home at 766 Ocean Avenue (its been a condo development since 1981).

 “The natural beauty of Sea Bright will always be attractive.”